By Bobby Tanzilo Senior Editor/Writer Published Apr 21, 2025 at 1:01 PM

-Milwaukee’s cruise ship season kicks off Wednesday with the arrival from Toronto of Viking Octantis, which called at Port Milwaukee's Heavy Lift Dock on Jones Island today.
+Milwaukee’s cruise ship season kicks off Monday, April 28 with the arrival of Viking Octantis, which will call at Port Milwaukee's Heavy Lift Dock on Jones Island.

-This is the third year that Octantis has opened the season here.
-It first arrived in Milwaukee, which serves as a turnaround and port of call for its cruises on the Great Lakes and beyond, in 2022.
+This is the fourth year in a row that Octantis has opened the season here.
+The excursion vessel first arrived in Milwaukee, which serves as a turnaround and port of call for its cruises on the Great Lakes and beyond, in 2022.

 That year, I took a cruise to show you the ship and some of its stops.

-Last year, Octantis’ sister ship Polaris also cruised the Great Lakes and called on Milwaukee.
-Hanseatic Inspiration also made its first stop here in 2023.
+In 2023, Octantis’ sister ship Polaris also cruised the Great Lakes and called on Milwaukee.
+Hanseatic Inspiration also made its first stop here that year.

 In addition to Viking’s Octantis and Polaris, the Port expects the return of Pearl Seas’ Pearl Mist, among others.